 Further information on the register can be found here.

-To deliver greater transparency and raise professional standards of practice, CIPR launched a new universal voluntary register: the UK Lobbying Register (UKLR).
+To support this and deliver greater transparency and raise professional standards of practice, we set up and manage the UK's only universal voluntary register: the UK Lobbying Register (UKLR).

 UK Lobbying Register (UKLR)